 The Plan allows for transactions with certain parties who may perform services or have fiduciary responsibilities to the Plan, including the Company.
 Certain Plan investments are shares or units of various commingled funds which were managed in 2021 by Wells Fargo Bank N.A.
 Also, the Plan invests in common stock of the Company and issues loans to participants.

 8. Subsequent Events

-The Plan noted no subsequent events requiring recognition or disclosure in its evaluation through June 28, 2023, the date on which these Plan financial statements were issued.
+Other than disclosed above, the Plan noted no subsequent events requiring recognition or disclosure in its evaluation through June 28, 2023, the date on which these Plan financial statements were issued.